ned14/nedmalloc/Readme.txt

 ChangeLog:
 -=-=-=-=-=
+v1.04 ?:
+ * Fixed a bug with the new optimised implementation that failed to lock on a realloc under certain conditions.
+ * Fixed lack of thread synchronisation in InitPool() causing pool corruption

+v1.04alpha_svn915 7th October 2006:
+ * Fixed failure to unlock thread cache list if allocating a new list failed.
+Thanks to Dmitry Chichkov for reporting this.
+Futher thanks to Aleksey Sanin.
+ * Fixed realloc(0, <size>) segfaulting.
+Thanks to Dmitry Chichkov for reporting this.
+ * Made config defines #ifndef so they can be overriden by the build system.
+Thanks to Aleksey Sanin for suggesting this.
+ * Fixed deadlock in nedprealloc() due to unnecessary locking of preferred thread mspace when mspace_realloc() always uses the original block's mspace anyway.
+Thanks to Aleksey Sanin for reporting this.
+ * Made some speed improvements by hacking mspace_malloc() to no longer lock its mspace, thus allowing the recursive mutex implementation to be removed with an associated speed increase.
+Thanks to Aleksey Sanin for suggesting this.
+ * Fixed a bug where allocating mspaces overran its max limit.
+Thanks to Aleksey Sanin for reporting this.

 v1.03 10th July 2006:
  * Fixed memory corruption bug in threadcache code which only appeared with >4 threads and in heavy use of the threadcache.